The Campus

 * Programs accredited by US Department of Education recognized agencies

-** Wayne Community College Paramedic program has been issued a Letter of Review by the Commission on Accreditation of Educational Programs for the Emergency Medical Services Professions (CoAEMSP).
-This letter is NOT a CAAHEP accreditation status.
-It is a status signifying that a program seeking initial accreditation has demonstrated sufficient compliance with the accreditation standards through the Letter of Review Self Study Report (LSSR) and other documentation period.
-Letter of Review is recognized by the National Registry of Emergency Medical Technicians (NREMT) for eligibility to take the National Registry's Paramedic credentialing examination(s).
-However, it is NOT a guarantee of eventual accreditation.
+** Wayne Community College has been issued a Letter of Review.
+The Letter of Review in NOT a CAAHEP accreditation status, it is a status granted by the Committee on Accreditation of Educational Programs for the Emergency Medical Services Professions (CoAEMSP) signifying that a program seeking initial accreditation has demonstrated sufficient compliance with the CAAHEP accreditation Standards; however, it is NOT a guarantee of eventual accreditation.